-Lee College/Huntsville Center Catalog Academic Year 2013-2014
+Lee College Huntsville Center Catalog Academic Year 2014-2015

-Lee College/Huntsville Center Catalog Academic Year 2013-2014
+Lee College/Huntsville Center Catalog Academic Year 2014 - 2015

-Lee College/Huntsville Center is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, 1866 Southern Lane, Decatur, Georgia 30033-4097, 404.679.4500, to award the Associate of Arts Degree, Associate of Science Degree, and the Associate of Applied Science Degree.
+Lee College/Huntsville Center is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools, 1866 Southern Lane, Decatur, Georgia 30033-4097, (404) 679-4500, to award the Associate of Arts Degree, Associate of Science Degree, and the Associate of Applied Science Degree.
 Lee College programs are approved by the Texas Higher Education Coordinating Board and the Texas Education Agency.

 The College reserves the right to make changes in the policies set forth in this catalog without notice if necessitated by state or federal action or the needs of the College.
-Policy change and/or addenda, if any, will be printed in the class schedules.
+Policy changes and/or addenda, if any, will be printed in the class schedules.